syncfusion-content/asp.netwebforms-docs/aspnet/RichTextEditor/Validation.md

 ---

-# Validation in ASP.NET Web Forms RichTextEditor
+# Validation in ASP.NET Web Forms RichTextEditor control

 Validate the RichTextEditor’s value on form submission by applying ValidationRules and ValidationMessage to the RichTextEditor.